Building a new home can be incredibly exciting, but there are quite a few details to consider before construction can begin.

 Every room in your house should have a purpose, but they should also be easily convertible.
 For example, try not to design a bedroom so that it could never be an office or vice-versa.

+If you have a growing family, your lifestyle may change within the next several years.
 You’ll never regret having the flexibility to change your home as your family and lifestyle morphs over time.

 Plus, multi-purpose rooms make the home easier to sell if you ever desire to do so.